silderan/QTelnet/README.md

 ### Signals
   * __`newData(const char*,int)`__
-    This is invoqued when new data comes from server.
+    This is invoked when new data comes from server.
     Beware, if you parse incoming data through code, remember that the text NEVER comes at once.
 Meaning, any text form server could come in an unknown number of newData calls.
 So, you'll need to buffer it until all comes.
 Yes, it's not easy to know if "all" has come.
-    Sadly, I cannot hep you at this because it's up to the server if sends "prompt" or not.
+    Sadly, I cannot hep you at this because it's up to the server if sends any "prompt" or not.
   * __`stateChanged(QAbstractSocket::SocketState)`__
     Catch this signal to know socket state changes.